markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-secure-content-delivery.md

 ### Cache node host machine OS

-Another layer of security lies with the Operating System (OS) of your Connected Cache node’s host machine.
+Another aspect of security lies with the Operating System (OS) of your Connected Cache node’s host machine.
 Your organization can choose to host Microsoft Connected Cache nodes on a [compatible host OS](mcc-ent-prerequisites.md#cache-node-host-machine-requirements) of your choice.

 Regardless of which host OS you choose to use, you should ensure that you perform regular OS updates to keep it up to date.